GeorgeMuscat/resume/resume.typ

     We also wrote a report that included a risk and impact rating, steps to reproduce and remediation steps for each vulnerability that was discovered (#link("https://woop.xyz/COMP6443-Report-1.pdf")[Link 1], #link("https://woop.xyz/COMP6443-Report-2.pdf")[Link 2]).

     / DamCTF:
-    Paricpated with UNSW Security Society and our team (K17) achieved 2nd out of 451 teams.
+    Participated with UNSW Security Society and our team (K17) achieved 2nd out of 451 teams.
 My role in this was primarily a leader with broad experience in most fields who could connect individuals with specialised knowledge together to solve the most complex challenges. #link("https://ctftime.org/event/1872")

     / Rookie Code Rumble:
     Developed challenges for this CTF focused on introducing absolute beginners to the world of security.
 Made a box related to basic file system reconnaissance and a couple OSINT and puzzle challenges.